bob-ros2/tioros/README.md

 ## Published Topics

 > ~eventsub (std_msgs/String)\
-Representation from received event in JSON form.
+Representation of the received event in string form.

 > ~json (std_msgs/String)\
-Representation from received event in JSON form.
+Representation of the received event in JSON form.

 # Ros Node FILTER